Ask

 Happy Tummy Expert

-Dear Amandeep, thank you for the question
+Dear Uzma khan, Thank you for the question

 An ideal weight loss meal plan should include calorie deficit diet with appropriate exercise regime followed under professional guidance.